-This handbook's design is to assist the doctoral student throughout his/her program of study.
+This handbook is designed is to assist the doctoral student throughout his/her program of study.
 It contains information necessary to the administration of the program.
 All doctoral students are strongly encouraged to read each section of the handbook carefully.